Wisconsin waitress gets $1,000 tip from Christmas customer - NewsBreak

 MADISON, Wis.
 (AP) — A Wisconsin waitress got a Christmas morning surprise from a customer — a $1,000 tip.

 Callie Blue, 29, was waiting tables at Gus’s Diner in Sun Prairie, just outside Madison, at 6 a.m.
 Sunday when she started chatting with one of the few customers in the restaurant at that hour, the Wisconsin State Journal reported .
-He left her a $1,000 tip.Food Bank of Siouxland announces first-ever food festival
+He left her a $1,000 tip.Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.

 The customer was Michael Johnson, president and CEO of the Boys & Girls Clubs of Dane County.
 He told the newspaper he was looking for people in need as part of the club’s Pay It Forward campaign.
 Two donors had given about $5,000 for tip money.